 - Electrical Stimulation involves the use of electrodes, which provide a mild electrical current to the pelvic floor muscles.
 E-stim has emerged as a possible alternative to surgery for patients who have failed to respond to conservative treatment.
 Pelvic floor stimulators use a pulsed current to assist the patient with pelvic floor muscle contractions.
 The Minnova® PFS product (Empi, Inc.) and the PathwayTM STM-10 (Prometheus Group) are examples of a pelvic floor stimulators. - Magnetic Stimulation Extracorporeal magnetic stimulation (EMS), also known as extracorporeal magnetic innervation therapy (ExMI), uses a changing magnetic field to induce electrical depolarization of the nerves and muscles of the pelvic floor.
-To use the device, the patient sits fully clothed in a specialized chair in which the perineum rests on the central axis of a pulsating magnetic field. (e.g., NeoControl® Pelvic Floor Therapy System by Neotonus, Inc.). - Mixed incontinence simultaneous symptoms of multiple types of incontinence, most often due to overactive bladder and stress incontinence. - Percutaneous Tibial Nerve Stimulation Indirect stimulation of the sacral nerve performed by injecting a needle into the skin just above the ankle and attaching electrical stimulation to the needle (e.g., The Urgent PC Neuromodulation System by Uroplasty, Inc.). - Stress Incontinence type of incontinence is related to pressure to the urinary bladder from pregnancy, sneezing, lifting heavy objects, exercise and some medical conditions.

-Urge incontinence or overactive bladder (OAB) - type of incontinence is characterized by such a strong urge to urinate that the patient has problems reaching the toilet in time.
+To use the device, the patient sits fully clothed in a specialized chair in which the perineum rests on the central axis of a pulsating magnetic field. (e.g., NeoControl® Pelvic Floor Therapy System by Neotonus, Inc.). - Mixed incontinence simultaneous symptoms of multiple types of incontinence, most often due to overactive bladder and stress incontinence. - Percutaneous Tibial Nerve Stimulation Indirect stimulation of the sacral nerve performed by injecting a needle into the skin just above the ankle and attaching electrical stimulation to the needle (e.g., The Urgent PC Neuromodulation System by Uroplasty, Inc.). - Overflow incontinence- type of incontinence occurs when you are unable to completely empty your bladder and then urine leaks out unexpectedly. - Stress Incontinence type of incontinence is related to pressure to the urinary bladder from pregnancy, sneezing, lifting heavy objects, exercise, including some medical conditions. - Urge Incontinence or Overactive Bladder (OAB) type of incontinence is characterized by such a strong urge to urinate that the patient has problems reaching the restroom in time.
 It is usually a result of injury to nerves or muscles which help control urinary flow, but it can also be caused by some medical conditions.